picosh/docs/posts/prose.md

 convert to webp, and reduce filesize).
 We also support an [image manipulation API](/images#image-manipulation)!

-# Unlisted posts

-When a post has a date in the future or `draft: true` then the post will be **unlisted**.
-This means that it will **not** be shown on your blog page nor will it show up in your built-in RSS feed.

-However, the post is still publicly accessible!
-This gives users the ability to share posts before "publishing" them.

 # How are blogs structured?

 Think of your blog as a flat list of files, similar to how your blog is rendered